-A Dirt Bike Enthusiast's First Experience on TIMBERSLEDAs a guy that had never been on a snowmobile before, the Timbersled was the perfect introduction to gasoline-powered machines in the snow.
+The First Snow Bike Experience, From A Dirt Bike EnthusiastAs a guy that had never been on a snowmobile before, the Timbersled was the perfect introduction to gasoline-powered machines in the snow.

 I casually got into riding a few years ago while on a weekend trip with some family who’d invited my wife and I out to Barstow, California to camp in the desert and ride some dirt bikes.

 I was cautious at first, but I instantly fell in love with this new type of adrenaline -- It was potent.